MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01b-mysql-lab.md

 1. Review the options for managing your Azure Database for MySQL resource.

-> **Tip**:  If you used your own Azure subscription, and you have finished exploring Azure Database for MySQL, you can delete the resource group that you created in this exercise.
+> **Tip**:  If you've finished exploring Azure Database for MySQL, you can delete the resource group that you created in this exercise.